chuanli11/MGANs/README.md

 <a href="/pictures/ILSVRC2012_val_00000537_MGANs.jpg" target="_blank"><img src="/pictures/ILSVRC2012_val_00000537_MGANs.jpg" height="148px" style="max-width:100%;"></a>
 </p>

 It is our expectation that MGANs will trade quality for speed.
 The question is: how much?
-Here are some comparisons between the result of MDANs and MGAN:
+Here are some comparisons between the result of MDANs and MGANs:

 <p>
 <a href="/pictures/MDANvsMGAN/ILSVRC2012_val_00000500.png" target="_blank"><img src="/pictures/MDANvsMGAN/ILSVRC2012_val_00000500.png" height="170px" style="max-width:100%;"></a>